megakarlach/HL2reUpdate/README.md

 MEGA: https://mega.nz/folder/cj8VWTgI#hsPshFA1J4ARrqcw_UVmHQ
 Last updated 4/16/2024.

-# How to install/update patch?
-1. Run Installer > Next
-2. Read stuff carefully if needed (as it's include details about new version, or duplication of README which you can ignore) then Agree
-3. Select the game install folder, Example: C:\Program Files (x86)\Steam\steamapps\common\Half-Life 2 Update
-3b.
-For those who don't know where Steam and the game is installed, go to Steam Library > right click Half-Life 2 Update > Properties > Local Files > Browse...
-4. Install (make sure the game is closed)
-5. Launch it, you are basically done!
-6. (optional) If you want to install the custom Orange-themed Gamepad UI with Verdana & Trebuchet MS font (looks similar to the console version), put the VPK file into hl2\custom folder (if it doesn't exist, create it).

 # About this mod
 This is the unofficial patch for Half-Life 2: Update, which adds all the bug fixes, Steam Deck features from original (vanilla) Half-Life 2 to HL2: Update.

 ## Here are the features: